tlvlp/shellingo/README.md

 > Shellingo will read all files under the [Input paths](#input-paths).
 > Make sure not to mix languages, or if you do indicate the language in each file name or question :)
 > All the questions will be presented in a random order.
-Each word will be repeated until a correct solution is given.
+Each word will be repeated until a correct answer is given.

 - Create a text file and add one word/question per row and provide the expected answer, separated with a pipe **|** character.